 Are you planning to book/take your first cruise on a luxury cruise ship anytime soon?
 Is it one of those flight and cruise packages?
-Then this guide is for you!
+Then this beginner’s guide to cruises is for you!
 It has everything you need to know, from when to book to onboard entertainment to how to manage your expenses.

 When to book?

 Big companies start advertising their cruises early (even a year in advance) and may also feature early bird prices.
-Equally, last minute deals feature good prices but don’t rely on that if you want to go on a particular cruise.
+Equally, last-minute deals feature good prices but don’t rely on that if you want to go on a particular cruise.
 What you can do is instead is one (or more) of the following.

 How to know when to book?